GoldenSylph/solidity-reflections/CONTRIBUTING.md

-## Contributing to Soldeer
+## Contributing to Reflections

-Thanks for your interest in improving Soldeer!
+Thanks for your interest in improving Reflections!

 There are multiple opportunities to contribute at any level.
 It doesn't matter if you are just getting started with Rust or are the most weathered expert, we can use your help.